Neeko-iko/JavierLauncher/README.md

-# MCServerLaunchRestart
-Python file

 # Javier
-Javier is the name of the program now thanks to a friend of mine naming it for me
+Javier nogui is a lightweight Minecraft Server launcher

-please be nice to Javier, Javier does so much for so little
+Please be nice to Javier, Javier does so much for so little